bkleinen/bkleinen.github.io/hugo/content/classes/ws2013/info1/_index.md

 ## Tutorial and Lernzentrum

 If you struggle with this class, need more support with the exercises or simply don't like studying alone:
-There is a tutorial held by Alexander Becker and the [Lernzentrum Informatik](https://www.htw-berlin.de/studium/lernzentren/lernzentrum-informatik/) that offer opportunities to practice.
+There is a tutorial held by Alexander Becker and the Lernzentrum Informatik (discontinued) that offer opportunities to practice.

 * [Alexander Becker](https://bobafett2000.de), Time and Place TBA